qdrant/migration/README.md

     --source-collection 'source-collection' \
     --target-url 'https://target-qdrant-hostname:6334' \
     --target-collection 'target-collection' \
-    --migration-marker 'migration-2025-02-14T19:18:30+01:00'
+    --restart-migration
 ```

 ### Migration considerations

 The migration tool will stream all vectors from the source collection to the target collection.
 If the target collection exists before starting the migration, its configuration regarding vector size and dimensions must match.
 The replication factor, shard configuration or on_disk settings can be different.
 If the target collection does not exist, you can create it by passing the `--create-target-collection` flag.
+When a collection is created, the payload indexes from the source are created in the target by default.

 Existing vectors  in the target collection with the same ids as in the source collection will be overwritten.
 If you want to keep the existing vectors, you should create a new collection and migrate the vectors there.